 The health and safety of those who are the most vulnerable in our church and community is our highest priority during this time.
-After prayerful consideration with leaders in the church, consultation with our District Superintendent and other pastors in the area, and in alignment with guidance from the Center for Disease Control and Prevention, we have decided to suspend all in-person gatherings until further notice.
-There are many resources and ideas being shared online; some of the most helpful from the Two Rivers Methodists in Charleston, SC from which some of this letter is taken with permission.
+With the recent steep rise in cases, and after prayerful consideration with leaders in the church we have decided to suspend in-person worship gatherings until further notice.

-Here is the good news—I am absolutely confident the work of our church will not be adversely impacted by this decision.
-In fact, this situation opens possibilities for new and innovative solutions to engage with one another and our community while also taking action that we believe is in the best interest of public health.
+Here is the good news—We don't need to ask, "when will the church be open again," because we never closed!
+In fact, this situation has opened possibilities for new and innovative solutions to engage with one another and our community while also taking action that we believe is in the best interest of public health.

 Worship on Sunday Morning

-We will pre-record our Sunday morning worship service and post on our Bath UMC YouTube every Sunday morning by 10:15 a.m. as usual.
+We pre-record our Sunday morning worship service and post on our Bath UMC YouTube every Sunday morning by 10:15 a.m. as usual.
 The format of these services will be different than our usual live stream, but the experience will be very familiar for those who have worshipped with us before.
-We will still engage in song, scripture, a sermon, and prayer.
-In addition, we will be posting weekly children’s messages and other uplifting videos on our YouTube Channel.
+We will still engage in song, scripture, sermon, and prayer.
+In addition, we post children's messages and other uplifting videos on our YouTube Channel.

 Our worship services are also being broadcast on local TV stations.
 Brunswick Channel 3 will air our service on Saturday at 7am, Sunday at 7am and Sunday at 5pm.
 Bath Channel 14 will air our service on Monday at 4pm.